Immigration Lawyer in Los Angeles

 At The Law Offices of Jerod Gunsberg, we help arrange for a bondsman to get you released from the local police station, or directly from court, before being transferred to the county jail.
 Even if you are undocumented, this approach effectively insulates you from an immigration hold pending the resolution of your criminal case.

-A Lawyer Who Understands Immigration Law Will Fight Your Criminal Case to Protect You from Immigration Consequences
+Hire a Lawyer Who Understands Immigration Law and Will Fight Your Criminal Case to Protect You from Immigration Consequences

 If you avoid jail and an immigration hold at the beginning of the process, you still have to fight your criminal case.
 The resolution of your criminal case may have profound immigration consequences.
 For example, any jail or prison sentence resulting from your conviction will invariably lead to immigration status review and potentially an immigration hold.
 Also, there are many crimes that, under federal law, will automatically trigger deportation proceedings or make you inadmissible to the United States.
 These include violent crimes, drug crimes, fraud and theft crimes, and sex crimes.